 - LEGOLAND New York Resort, USA.
 The 150-acre park is set to open in 2020 in the city of Goshen, New York.

 - LEGOLAND Korea Resort, Chuncheon, Gangwon Province, South Korea.
 Opening in 2022.

 More than just a theme park

-Most of the Legoland parks are now marketed as ‘resorts’.
+Most of the parks are now marketed as ‘resorts’.
 That means they feature at least one hotel.
-Some also include ‘second gate’ attractions such as a Legoland Water Park or Sea Life aquarium.
+Some also include ‘second gate’ attractions such as a water park or Sea Life aquarium.

 Nevertheless, Legoland Billund was “immediately very popular,” says John Jakobsen.
-The 55-year-old Dane has been instrumental to the international expansion of Legoland.
+The 55-year-old Dane has been instrumental to the international expansion of the branded theme parks.
 Both with Merlin, where he currently serves as chief new openings officer, and previously during a 22-year career with the Lego Group.

 “The Lego Group expected about 200-250,000 visitors during the first season in Billund,” says Jakobsen.
 “The park got about 600,000.”

 Aimed at families with children aged three to 12, the Legoland offer is considerably broader today.
 Each resort typically entertains between 2 to 2.5 million annual guests, fewer at Legoland Dubai, but more at Legoland California.